bramton/bramton.github.io/index.md

 Where $c_0$, $A_n$ and $\phi_n$ are based on the complex Fourier coefficients $c_n$.

+### Fourier for programmers
+This section is ment for programmers, the Fourier transform can be considred as a black box.
+A time domain signal is fed in and the frequency components appear at the output.
+Remember from the previous section that the spectrum of sampled signals is periodic, hence the frequency span of interest is $F_s$.
+This span usually ranges from $-\frac{F_s}{2}$ till $\frac{F_s}{2}$.
+Within this span $N$ equally spaced discrete frequencies are defined and the prescence of each of these frequencies within the signal is evaluated.
+For example if the sampling frequency is 900Hz and $N=9$ the precence of the following frequencies is evaluated:

+$$
+-400, -300, -200, -100, 0, 100, 200, 300, 400
+$$

 ## Symmetry
 Symmetry of signals is a useful property for analysing signals and has an important role in the theory of power series and Fourier series.